HL7/fhir-udap-security-ig/input/pagecontent/registration.md

 If an Authorization Server receives a valid registration request with a software statement that contains an empty `grant_types` array from a previously registered application, the server **SHOULD** interpret this as a request to cancel the previous registration.
 A client application **SHALL** interpret a registration response that contains an empty `grant_types` array as a confirmation that the registration for the `client_id` listed in the response has been cancelled by the Authorization Server.

-If the Authorization Server returns the same `client_id` in the registration response for a modification request, it SHOULD also return an HTTP 200 response code.
+If the Authorization Server returns the same `client_id` in the registration response for a modification request, it SHOULD also return a `200 OK` HTTP response code.
 If the Authorization Server returns a new `client_id` in the registration response, the client application **SHALL** use only the new `client_id` in subsequent transactions with the Authorization Server.

 {% include link-list.md %}